 -

 Search your business name.
-What comes up?
+What appears?
 Are reviews positive?
-Is information accurate?
+Is info accurate?

 -

-Visit your website on a phone.
-Is it fast?
-Easy to use?
-Does it look professional?
+Visit your website on your phone.
+Fast?
+Easy to navigate?
+Professional?

 -

 Check your Google Business Profile.
-Is it complete?
-Are photos recent?
-Are you responding to reviews?
+Complete?
+Recent photos?
+Responding to reviews?

 -